Eight dead in Central African Republic capital, rebel leaders flee city

 A heavily armed Seleka convoy left Bangui on Sunday, escorted by Chadian soldiers from the country’s African Union peacekeeping force, a human rights campaigner told Reuters.

-“In the middle of the convoy, I saw several Seleka generals, including the head of military intelligence,” said Peter Bouckaert, emergencies director for Human Rights Watch, who saw the convoy 60 km (37 miles) north of the city.
+“In the middle of the convoy, I saw several Seleka generals including the head of military intelligence,” said Peter Bouckaert, emergencies director for Human Rights Watch, who saw the convoy 60 kilometers north of the city.
 “It feels a bit like the endgame for Seleka in Bangui.”

 Many Seleka fighters, a large number of whom came from neighboring Chad and Sudan, have abandoned the capital in recent months following the deployment of French troops.

-Samba-Panza has pledged to hold talks with armed groups in an effort to restore order and used her inaugural address to plead for militia to lay down their arms to halt the escalating inter-religious violence.
+Samba-Panza has pledged hold talks with armed groups in an effort to restore order and used her inaugural address this week to plead for militia to lay down their arms to halt the escalating inter-religious violence.

 A Reuters witness saw the bodies of two victims of a mob attack burning in the street in Bangui’s Castor district.